Connect with others who understand.

 The Impact of Comorbidities

 Some comorbidities can affect your health and quality of life with psoriasis more than others.
-If you do have any of these underlying health conditions, it is important to speak with your doctor about how to manage and treat them.
+If you have any of these underlying health conditions, it’s important to speak with your dermatologist or primary care provider about how to manage and treat them.
 Addressing these conditions can help you lead a healthier, more comfortable life.

 Ariel D. Teitel, M.D., M.B.A. is the clinical associate professor of medicine at the NYU Langone Medical Center in New York.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.